O-sudo-gif/DDos/README.md

 ## 📌 Current Status

-**Active Development** - TCP ACK Flood implementation is complete and ready for use.
+**Active Development** - Multiple TCP flood attack implementations are complete and ready for use.

+**Available Attacks:**
+- ✅ TCP ACK Flood - Complete with protection guides
+- ✅ TCP SYN Flood - Complete with documentation
+- ✅ TCP-AMP: SYN-ACK + BGP - Complete with documentation
+- ✅ **TCP-RAPE: Multi-Vector** - v2.0.0 with clever bypass techniques (Elite & Stealth modes)

 **Next Updates:**
 - More attack methods will be added as separate updates